 If a compartment contains decks, inner bulkheads, structural elements and doors of sufficient tightness and strength to seriously restrict the flow of water, for intermediate stage flooding calculation purposes it should be divided into corresponding non-watertight spaces.
-It is assumed that the non-watertight divisions considered in the calculations are limited to "A" class fire-rated bulkheads and do not apply to "B" class fire-rated bulkheads normally used in accommodation areas (e.g., cabins and corridors).
-This guidance also relates to regulation 4.4.
+It is assumed that the non-watertight divisions considered in the calculations are limited to "A" class fire-rated bulkheads and decks, and do not apply to "B" class fire-rated bulkheads normally used in accommodation areas (e.g. cabins and corridors).
+This guidance also relates to regulation 4.5.
+For spaces in the double bottom, in general, only main longitudinal structures with a limited number of openings have to be considered as flooding boundaries.